jjones4/MyNIX/README.md

 2. Write MyNIX 1.0 for i8088 to begin with.
 3. Write MyNIX 1.0 for x86_64.
 4. Add documentation to the code as I learn.
-5. Boot and use MyNIX in QEMU.
+5. Boot and use MyNIX with QEMU.

 The project incorporates educational code from MINIX 1, Andrew S. Tanenbaum.